Production Archives - Seven Events

 A brilliant product launch always starts with one essential question: why are we doing this?

 At SEVEN, understanding the “why” sits at the heart of our approach to product launch event management.
+As an experiential design agency, we focus on crafting immersive experiences that align with brand goals and audience emotions.
 When Just Eat approached us to introduce Just Eat for Business, their goal was multi-layered; they wanted to raise awareness of the new service, engage internal sales teams, and demonstrate the product in action, all in one cohesive event.

 We worked closely with them to shape a strategy that was about experience.
 From the event’s name, Just Meet for Business, to the flow of the space and every interactive element, the focus was on making the service feel real, relevant, and exciting.